yahayuta/draponquest/README.md

 - ✅ ESC only exits battle after win/lose
 - ✅ Javadoc documentation for all main files
 - ✅ Debug logging for all major logic (see console output)
-- ✅ Random monster encounters (10% chance on movement)
+- ✅ Random monster encounters (3% chance on movement)
 - ✅ Multiple monster types with unique stats and appearances
 - ✅ Monster class with individual HP and attack ranges
 - ✅ Balanced combat with reduced monster attack values
+- ✅ Battle win counter with real-time display
 - ✅ Modern battle UI with centered, spaced elements

 ## 🎨 Graphics and Assets